A. "Berti" Coffman

 David Weprin, Eva Moskowitz, Eric Gioia, Jessica Lappin, David

-Melissa Viverito, Dan Garodnick, Rosie Mendez and John Liu.
+Melissa Viverito, Dan Garodnick, Rosie Mendez, John Liu,

 Bert observed that "All of these diverse

-City Councilmembers that I've met via the S.V.A. and Williamson
+City Councilmembers that I've met via the S.V.A. and Willson

 are in all five boroughs.
 They all are respectively

 S.V.A.'s 2nd V.P.
 Bert Coffman big handshakes with N.Y.C.